mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ##### 6.1.3.8 Change Subscription Secret{#change-subscription-secret}

-If you select Production as the **purpose** of the app environment, then you will need to use a Subscription Secret which ensures that your app runs as a licensed app.
+If you select Production as the **目的** of the app environment, then you will need to use a Subscription Secret which ensures that your app runs as a licensed app.
 If you need to enter or change the subscription secret, then you can do that here.

 Subscription secrets are obtained from Tencent.

 ### 6.2 Model Options Tab

-The **Model Options** tab allows you to change the configuration of scheduled events and constants in your app.
+The **模型选项** tab allows you to change the configuration of scheduled events and constants in your app.

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/image24.png" >}}

-To toggle any scheduled events, select the scheduled event you want to enable or disable and click **Toggle**.
+To toggle any scheduled events, select the scheduled event you want to enable or disable and click **启停**.

-To change any constants, select the constant you want to edit and then click **Edit**.
+To change any constants, select the constant you want to edit and then click **编辑**.

 ### 6.3 Network Tab

-On the **Network** tab, you add client certificates (in the PKCS12 format) or certificate authorities (in the PEM format) for outgoing connections.
+On the **网络** tab, you add client certificates (in the PKCS12 format) or certificate authorities (in the PEM format) for outgoing connections.
 These will be used when your application initiates SSL/TLS connections.

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/network-tab.png" >}}

 ### 6.4 Runtime Tab

-On the **Runtime** tab, you can change various runtime settings for your app environment.
+On the **运行时** tab, you can change various runtime settings for your app environment.
 For more details of these, see the [Runtime Tab](/developerportal/deploy/environments-details/#runtime-tab) section of *Environment Details*.

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/runtime-tab.png" >}}

 ### 6.5 Log Levels Tab

-On the **Log Levels** tab, you can change the log levels which are used for the log nodes in your app.
+On the **日志级别** tab, you can change the log levels which are used for the log nodes in your app.
 For more details of these, see the [Log Levels Tab](/developerportal/deploy/environments-details/#log-levels) section of *Environment Details*.

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/log-levels-tab.png" >}}